Kansas legislators drill into state Board of Education’s tweak to district accreditation rules

-Rep. Kristey Williams, a Republican from Augusta and chair of the House Education Committee, said the Kansas State Board of Education should make student academic success an explicit factor in school district accreditation reviews.
+Rep. Kristey Williams, a Republican from Augusta and chair of the House K-12 Education Budget Committee, is a proponent of substantive reform of the state’s public education system serving about 500,000 students.
 (Noah Taborda/Kansas Reflector)

 TOPEKA — House and Senate education committee members chiseled away at the Kansas State Board of Education’s latest revision to school district accreditation rules and regulations, alleging objective measures were dropped in favor of subjective language not effective in promoting student achievement.

 Rep. Kristey Williams of August and Sen. Renee Erickson of Wichita did their best Tuesday to define changes in the past year to the Kansas Education Systems Accreditation Model as destructive to the process of evaluating districts.
 They argued it would be beneficial to consider clear statistical evidence of kindergarten readiness, graduation rates or post-secondary success of students when deciding on renewal of district accreditation.

 In the new standards, only assessment of social-emotional development was concretely affiliated with accreditation of the 286 public school districts in Kansas.

 “We’re hearing the state board say achievement is important,” said Williams, chairwoman of the House Education Committee.
 “When we see things like the rules and regulations and the changes that were made, achievement is absent.
 It’s hidden.
 It’s buried.
 I don’t know if that’s intentional or unintentional.”

 Erickson said the state Board of Education, which possesses authority over accreditation standards, had replaced an objective process with subjective considerations.